gpdowney/lightweightLSAT/docs/index.md

 ??? example "Example of a knowledge-based lesson"

-    A history exam might ask a question like "When was the US Constitution ratified?"
+    A history exam might ask a question like "When was the US Constitution become ratified?"

     Suppose you pick answer "(a) 1776".
-    Then you look at the answer key and you see that the correct answer was actually "(b) 1789".
+    Then you look at the answer key and you see that the correct answer was actually "(b) 1788".

     This correct answer provides an immediate and obvious lesson.
-    You can make a flashcard that says "year Constitution ratified" on one side, and "1789" on the other.
+    You can make a flashcard that says "year Constitution effective" on one side, and "1788" on the other.

+    (P.S.
+Thanks to the smart readers who noticed I initially had the wrong year down, and who also noticed that "ratified" is somewhat indeterminate when it comes to the Constitution.
+But the real LSAT is unlikely to make those kinds of mistakes.
+On the real LSAT, there's only 1 correct answer, and it's definitely correct.)

 Skills-based tests don't repeat themselves; at least not so obviously.
 On a skill-based test, like the LSAT, you have to dig deeper to learn a useful lesson.